wpengine/frost/README.md

 ## About

 With its clean, minimal design and powerful feature set, Frost enables agencies to build stylish and sophisticated WordPress websites.
+Frost is a masterpiece of design and functionality.
+It features a range of valuable elements, including hero and portfolio sections, prominent call-to-action buttons, and customer testimonials.
+In addition, Frost utilizes the potential of the editor to create link pages, serve as a powerful tool for building relationships with clients, sharing valuable content, and boosting social media engagement.
+So whether you’re building a website for your business, personal brand, or creative project, Frost is the perfect solution for anyone looking to launch a website quickly and efficiently.
 See the Frost theme in action at [frostwp.com](https://frostwp.com/).

-Download the latest stable release: [frost-0.9.10.zip](https://github.com/wpengine/frost/releases/download/v0.9.10/frost-0.9.10.zip)
+Download the latest stable release: [frost-1.0.0.zip](https://github.com/wpengine/frost/releases/download/v1.0.0/frost-1.0.0.zip)

 ## Requirements